-The 5S is an approach that brings many benefits and is very well accepted by users.
+The 5S method is an approach that brings many benefits and is very well accepted by users.
 Nevertheless, as it is highly visible and changes the way many people work, its implementation must follow a rigorous process.

 The 5S is a cleaning and storage technique whose five letters mean:

 - Seiri: Sort, separate the necessary from the unnecessary

 - Seiso: Shine, clean

 These definitions are a representation of the meaning that these words convey in their use, and keeping the "S" as a mnemonic because their literal translation is slightly different.Benefits

 The 5S method is actually much more than a cleaning technique.
 When it is used according to its true intentions, the benefits are multiple:

 - cost reduction by eliminating unnecessary tools or parts (Seiri) or standardizing them (Seiketsu)

 - simplifying work and increasing productivity by reducing search times (Seiton)

 - prevention of breakdowns by inspecting tools or machines during cleaning (Seiso) and detecting any anomalies